Search within:

 General precautions

 • Enterprise communication systems including email may contain privileged, sensitive or confidential information.
-As such, the duplication or unauthorized disclosure of the aforementioned information is prohibited as it may result in the violation of federal regulations.
+As such, the unauthorized duplication or disclosure of the aforementioned information is prohibited as it may result in the violation of federal regulations.

 • Do not download or copy sensitive data from university servers to your devices unless absolutely required and once you have documented permission to do so from management.